comrade-coop/remotegigs/TOOL/README.md

 You will also need an account in https://www.npmjs.com.
 When you sign up, don’t forget to verify your email!

-## 1. Install and Use of Remotegigs
+## 1. Installing the Remotegigs tool

 Run the npm command-line tool on your platform and type the following command